Umuzi-org/tech-department/content/syllabuses/_index.md

 - Privacy
 - POPI and friends

-- NCIT 07: History of the Internet and online gaming
+- NCIT 07: History of the Internet
 - NCIT 08: Web design for business
 - NCIT 09: Building an online business